mr-bt/manager.README/README.md

 * What are the options available to us today.
 * Define risk mitigations.
 * Focus on the data and outcomes.
 * Keep yourself in check.
-Don't let your ego/emotions get in the way.
+Don’t let your ego/emotions get in the way.

 Make a decision!